We Survived the Fort Collins Bicycle Breweries Tour

 I also tasted Lee’s root beer, and, of course, counted that.

-Sue made pancakes, I played with my food.
+After surviving the Fort Collins breweries on bicycles, Sue made pancakes, I played with my food.
 The end.